 But with so many different styles and designs it’s easy to get lost…

-Vaping 101; How to pick a vape starter kit
+Vaping for beginners; How to pick a vape starter kit

 Before you decide what e-cigarette to buy we need to take a look at the types of vaping mods available…